Emerald Cory Care Guide: The Biggest and Boldest Cory Catfish

 Can emerald corys live with regular corydoras?

 Absolutely.
 Emerald corys are peaceful and will coexist happily with any other corydoras species.
-They may even loosely shoal together, though they tend to prefer the company of their own species.
+They may even loosely shoal together, though they prefer the company of their own species.
 Just make sure the tank is large enough to accommodate groups of both species comfortably.

 Why does my emerald cory dart to the surface?